rcl-cloud-apps/cloud101/1-subscription.md

 You will need to subscribe to a **cloud service provider** to use their resources.
 You will pay a monthly fee for the cloud services that you consume.

-In this lesson, we will subscribe for a free 30 day trial of the **Microsoft Azure Cloud**.
-You will then the **RCL Web Apps + TLS** portal to manage your Microsoft Azure could services.
+In this lesson, you will subscribe for a free 30 day trial of the **Microsoft Azure Cloud**.
+You will then use the **RCL Web Apps + TLS** portal to manage your Microsoft Azure could services.

 ## Subscribe to Microsoft Azure Cloud